-This statement is made in relation to Lansdowne Partners (UK) LLP and its corporate members, Lansdowne Partners Limited and Lansdowne Partners Management LLP, (together “Lansdowne Partners” or the “Firm”) pursuant to section 54(1) of the Modern Slavery Act 2015 (the “Act”) for its financial year ending 31 March 2020.
+This statement is made in relation to Lansdowne Partners (UK) LLP and its corporate member Lansdowne Partners Limited (together “Lansdowne Partners” or the “Firm”) pursuant to section 54(1) of the Modern Slavery Act 2015 (the “Act”) for its financial year ending 31 March 2023.

 Lansdowne Partners is committed to acting ethically and with integrity.

 Lansdowne Partners does not tolerate modern slavery or human trafficking and takes a risk-based approach to its supply chain, including making enquiries where it is considered necessary to do so.
 The nature of our business means that the Firm does not have complex supply chains and does not procure material services from suppliers located in high risk countries.
-Lansdowne Partners sources its services from the UK and other low-risk countries such as Ireland and the United States of America where modern slavery is not prevalent.
+Lansdowne Partners sources its services from traditionally low- risk countries such as the UK, Ireland and the United States of America.
 Our suppliers are predominantly regulated financial and professional services companies, including banks, data service providers, technology providers, accountants and law firms.
 The Firm also engages suppliers of equipment, maintenance and support services for our office locations.

 Lansdowne Partners believes that it undertakes appropriate due diligence in relation to new suppliers and expects our suppliers, and their supply chains, to comply with all relevant legislation and regulations in the countries in which they operate.
 Lansdowne Partners has an escalation policy which allows employees to report issues and concerns without reprisals for doing so.
 The Firm’s processes relating to its corporate governance activities are included within the scope of its outsourced internal audit function.
 The Firm’s policies are periodically reviewed and, where necessary updated to ensure the Firm’s continuing commitment to the Act.